-All parts returned to Genesis for warranty consideration must be returned with a completed RGA (Return Goods Authorization) provided by the Genesis Service Department.
-The form needs to be completed in its entirety, including any additional information requested by the Service Department.
-Return shipping is the responsibility of the sender and will be credited upon claim approval.
-A determination to accept or deny the claim will be made based upon the information available to Genesis.
+All parts returned to Genesis for warranty consideration must be returned with a completed RGA (Return Goods Authorization) provided by the Genesis Parts Department.
+The form needs to be completed in its entirety, including any additional information requested by the Parts or Service Department.
+Return freight is the responsibility of the shipper and will be credited upon claim approval.
+A determination to accept or deny the claim will be made based on the information available to Genesis.
 Warranty on purchased parts other than wear components is 6 months.
-Genesis does not cover labor costs to replace purchased parts replaced under warranty.
 There is no warranty period on wear parts or components.